Configure a webhook integration

 Create an incoming webhook to your Slack channel to enable Endor Labs to post notifications in the channel.
 The webhook provides a unique URL for integrating the channel in Endor Labs.
 To send messages into Slack using incoming webhooks, see Slack Integration If you have already created an incoming webhook in the channel, copy the unique URL and integrate the channel in Endor Labs.Customize webhook notification templates

 Endor Labs provides you with a default template with standard information for the webhook message.
 You can use the default template or you can choose to edit and customize this template to fit your organization’s specific requirements.
-You can also create your own custom templates using Go Templates.- Select User menu > Integrations from the left sidebar
+You can also create your own custom templates using Go Templates.- Select User menu > Integrations from the left sidebar.

 - Make required changes to any of the following templates and click Save Template.